Agungvpzz/Survival-Analysis/README.md

    ![chi2 tests](https://github.com/user-attachments/assets/446d77a1-a64b-47dc-bf7a-3cd0f5a1db34)
 </div>

-- As expected, the Contract feature reflects customers’ initial subscription agreements over specific time periods.
-- Other features, as shown in the chart, demonstrate significant differences in churn composition based on their `chi²` values—except for `Gender` and `PhoneService`, which show weak or negligible associations.
+- Almost all features, as shown in the chart, demonstrate significant differences in churn composition based on their `chi²` values, except for `Gender` and `PhoneService`, which show weak or negligible associations.

 ### F. Pearson Correlation Coefficient Between Churn and each Feature